Helsinki Airport expansion in a nutshell

 In December 2019 the expansion of gate area 17−19 was completed.

 2020 is a the year of building and construction sites.
-In fall, the new parking garage next to will open.
-There will be parking space for 1,800 cars in the new building, and one whole floor is dedicated to electric cars.
-The walls of the parking halls will be covered with solar panels.
-Inside the parking garage there will be parking spaces for electric cars.
+In September, a new parking hall has been built and finished.
+There is parking space for 1,800 cars in the new building, and one whole floor is dedicated to electric cars.
+The walls of the parking halls are covered with solar panels.
+The parking hall will be opened to customers later on.
 Read more.

 The expansion of the gate area 37−39 will be finished in the Non-Schengen area.
 The expansion will give more space for the passengers and it makes it easier and more efficient for arriving passengers to navigate in the terminal.
 In addition, the amount of commercial place is increased in order to offer new restaurants and stores for passengers.